Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 Mechanical Filtration

 This is the first stage in most filter systems.
 Sponges, filter floss, and pads capture suspended solids before they decompose.
-Clean mechanical media regularly to avoid clogging.
+Mechanical filtration is often the first stage to clog, which is why regular rinsing is important to keep flow stable and prevent debris from breaking down inside the filter.

 Biological Filtration

-This is the core of long-term filtration.
+This is the core of long-term filtration and plays an important role in planted tanks where stable nutrient cycles support healthy aquarium plants.
 Porous materials like ceramic rings, lava rock, or sintered glass offer surface area for beneficial bacteria.
-Avoid cleaning these with tap water to preserve the bacterial colony.
+These bacteria process toxic ammonia and nitrite continuously, which is why preserving biological media matters more than keeping it visually spotless.
+Avoid cleaning this media with tap water, as chlorine can damage the bacterial colony.

 Chemical Filtration

 This optional stage targets specific water problems.
 Activated carbon removes tannins and smells.
 Zeolite binds ammonia.
 Products like Purigen target organic waste.
-Use chemical media sparingly and replace as directed.
+In most freshwater aquariums, chemical filtration is useful as a tool rather than a permanent requirement.
+Use chemical media selectively and replace it as directed.

 UV Filtration (Advanced)